-This steak taco and salsa verde recipe is a delicious and easy migraine-friendly recipe that your whole family will love.
+These grilled flank steak tacos are delicious and made with simple ingredients.
+Since it’s citrus-free, this is a migraine-friendly recipe that your whole family will love.
 Made without onions and gluten free (if using corn tortillas), the steak pairs wonderfully with the bright flavors of the tomatillos.

 As a Texas girl, you can imagine my huge disappointment when I read that I had to give up citrus, avocado, and aged cheeses on the Heal Your Headache diet.
 Would I ever be able to have a delicious taco again?
 Is life even worth living without tacos?!
 If you answered “NO!” to that last question, then I have the perfect migraine safe taco recipe for you.

 These grilled flank steak tacos are marinated for at least an hour, although I usually like to do about 6-8 hours.
 Then simply grill them for about 12 minutes total.
 If done correctly, no dishes will be harmed in the making of this dinner – total easy cleanup!!
 Chili powder mixes well with the garlic and smokiness of the paprika to create a delicious marinade.

 Toppings for these steak tacos are completely up to you, although I like a little bit of shredded cabbage, scallions and cilantro.

 I do still miss sour cream, which isn’t recommended on a migraine-elimination diet due to the fermentation, but I find that a good quality cottage cheese can make up for it.
 If you whip it in a food processor till it’s smooth, you almost can’t tell the difference!

 After playing around with different marinades, I liked using tart cherry juice the best for adding that citrus-like bite to the meat.
 I’ve also used cranberry pomegranate juice with great results as well.
 I know it sounds super weird to give this a try in steak tacos, but just trust me.
 If you hate it you can yell at me in the comments.